novakgroupoxford/2019_Heldt_et_al/README.md

 Frank S. Heldt, John J. Tyson, Frederick R. Cross, Bela Novak <br>
 Current Biology

-This repository contains different versions of the mathematical model used in the article.
+This repository contains different versions of the mathematical model used in the article, in the 'models' folder.<br>